ThiagoAKAtrist/tictactoe_ai/README.md

 # TicTacToe with AI

-TicTacToe game with an implemented Minimax algorithm to play as an AI.
+TicTacToe game with an implemented Minimax algorithm to play as an AI against you.
 There is 2 levels of difficulty.
 One is normal, which you can win, and the other is impossible.

 ### Explanation